International Engagement Working Group | IARF.net

-A meeting of the IARF International Engagement Working Group was held via Zoom on December 20, 2025.
-The meeting was attended by members Peter LePoole, Lukasz Liniewicz, Esther Suter, Ruzbeh Hodiwala, US Chapter Treasurer John Gubbings, and US Chapter President George Garland.
+IARF-US Board President George Garland has accepted a position on the International Board of Trustees, and is now co-chair of the International Working Group.
+Working Group members include Peter LePoole, Lukasz Liniewicz, Esther Suter, Ruzbeh Hodiwala, and US Chapter Treasurer John Gubbings, as well as US Chapter President George Garland.

-Among the many topics they explored was the restoration of IARF consultative status with the UN Economic and Social Council (ECOSOC).
+The International Working Group coordinates and implements international chapter participation.
+Among the many issues the group has explored are the restoration of IARF consultative status with the UN Economic and Social Council (ECOSOC).
 This restoration was necessary in order to have voting membership in the Coalition of Non-Governmental Organizations (CoNGO), in association with the United Nations.
-IARF.net

 THE UNITED STATES COMMISSION ON INTERNATIONAL RELIGIOUS FREEDOM ANNUAL REPORT 2026